-The assessment of the correlation among historical observed default rates, forecast economic conditions and ECLs is a significant estimate.
 The amount of ECLs is sensitive to changes in circumstances and forecast economic conditions.
 The Group's historical credit loss experience and forecast of economic conditions may also not be representative of a customer's actual default in the future.
-The information about the ECLs on the Group's trade receivables is disclosed in note 19 to the consolidated financial statements.
+The information about the ECLs on the Group's trade receivables, other receivables and amount due from related parties are disclosed in notes 18, 19, 28 to the consolidated financial statements.

-3. SIGNIFICANT ACCOUNTING JUDGEMENTS AND ESTIMATES (Continued)
+3. SIGNIFICANT ACCOUNTING ESTIMATES (Continued)